inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 **Learning Objectives**

-- Understand the definition of damages, losses and and their calculation based on community exposure data
+- Understand the definition of damages, losses and their calculation based on community exposure data
 - Understand damage and losses assessment values based on BNPB and BPBD
 - Make a damage and losses map